mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 ## Dropout

 Nothing special related to secure computation here, only thing is to make sure that the two servers agree on which values to drop in each training iteration.
-This can be by simply agreeing on a seed value.
+This can be done by simply agreeing on a seed value.

 ## Dense layers

 The matrix dot product needed for dense layers can of course be implemented in the typical fashion using multiplication and addition.
 If we want to compute `dot(X, Y)` for matrices `X` and `Y` with shapes respectively `(m, k)` and `(k, n)` then this requires `m * n * k` multiplications, meaning we have to communicate the same number of masked values.
 While these can all be sent in parallel so we only need one round, if we allow ourselves to use another kind of preprocessed triple then we can reduce the communication cost by an order of magnitude.

 For instance, the second dense layer in our model computes a dot product between a `(32, 128)` and a `(128, 5)` matrix.
-Using the typical approach requires sending `32 * 5 * 128 == 22400` masked values per batch, but by using the preprocessed triples detailed below we instead only have to send `32 * 128 + 5 * 128 == 4736` values, almost a factor 5 improvement.
+Using the typical approach requires sending `32 * 5 * 128 == 22400` masked values per batch, but by using the preprocessed triples described below we instead only have to send `32 * 128 + 5 * 128 == 4736` values, almost a factor 5 improvement.
 And for the first dense layer it is even greater, namely slightly more than a factor 25.

 The trick is to ensure that each private value is only sent masked once.
 To make this work we need triples `(R, S, T)` of random matrices `R` and `S` with the appropriate shapes and such that `T == dot(R, S)`.